Emerald Ash Borer - Questions and Answers

-If you are not in one of the areas regulated for the emerald ash borer and you suspect signs of infestation on your ash trees, contact the CFIA at 1-866-463-6017.
+If you are not in one of the areas regulated for the emerald ash borer and you suspect signs of infestation on your ash trees, contact a local CFIA office.

 If you are in an area that is regulated for the emerald ash borer and you have recently trimmed or cut down your ash tree, please call your city, your municipality, or the CFIA for directions on disposal.